Flyingzaptop/MultiNeuro/README.md

 # MultiNeuro
 This an unofficial ChatGPT and other AIs, which are contained in one simple telegram bot (In presence).
 Tested only on Windows in PyCharm and GoogleColab.
-To install you must install
+To install you must install:

 pip install TTS
 pip install openai